1.1 -Basics of geological modeling with GemPy

 XYZG_xG_yG_zidnugget

-Declaring the Sequential Order of Geological Formations
+Declaring the Sequential Order of Structural Elements (Geological Formations)

 In our model, we want the geological units to appear in the correct chronological order.
-Such order could be determined by a sequence of stratigraphic deposition, unconformities due to erosion, or other lithological genesis events like igneous intrusions.
+This order could be determined by a sequence of stratigraphic deposition, unconformities due to erosion, or other lithological genesis events like igneous intrusions.
 A similar age-related order is declared for faults in our model.
 In GemPy, we use the function gempy.map_stack_to_surfaces to assign formations or faults to different sequential series by declaring them in a Python dictionary.

 The correct ordering of series is crucial for model construction!
 It’s possible to assign several surfaces to one series.
 The order of units within a series only affects the color code, so we recommend maintaining consistency.
-The order can be defined by simply changing the order of the lists within gempy.core.data.StructuralFrame.structural_groups and gempy.core.data.StructuralGroups.elements attributes.
+The order can be defined by simply changing the order of the lists within the gempy.core.data.StructuralFrame.structural_groups and gempy.core.data.StructuralGroups.elements attributes.

 Faults are treated as independent groups and must be younger than the groups they affect.
 The relative order between different faults defines their tectonic relationship (the first entry is the youngest).